-Amendment 10 AMC & GM to Part-FCL removes detailed references from the LOs – these are now instead provided in the TK Syllabus Comparison Document (version 3).
+Amendment 10 AMC & GM to Part-FCL removes detailed references from the LOs – these are instead provided in the TK Syllabus Comparison Document (version 3 and later).
 The preamble of AMC1 FCL.310; FCL.515(b); FCL.615(b); FCL.835(d) contains some references for the syllabus: primarily legal material and standards.
 It is important that the syllabus and LOs remain current and stay aligned with any updates made to such material.
 Such material may be frequently updated, with the result that the LOs would fall out of alignment.
 In many cases these updates do not affect the content of the legal material/standard, but only change a paragraph number/title.
 They would however require frequent updating of the references in the LOs through the Rulemaking Procedure.
-In order to reduce the need for frequent amendments to AMC1 FCL.310; FCL.515(b); FCL.615(b); FCL.835(d), EASA has removed the detailed source references directly within the LOs, and provides the information in the TK Syllabus Comparison Document: please refer to the 'DOWNLOADS' box below.
+In order to reduce the need for frequent amendments to AMC1 FCL.310; FCL.515(b); FCL.615(b); FCL.835(d), EASA has removed the detailed source references directly within the LOs, and provides the information in the TK Syllabus Comparison Document.
+Please refer to the latest version in the 'DOWNLOADS' box below.

 Graphic images in the ECQB

 The graphic images used in the ECQB as annexes to questions come from a variety of sources and in most cases are easily available.
-These include Appendix 1 to Part SERA, Met charts and the Jeppesen General Student Pilot Route Manual (GSPRM).
-To support students preparing for their exams, small number of ECQB sample annexes that might not otherwise be easily accessed is provided for private study: please refer to the 'DOWNLOADS' box below.
+These include, amongst others, Appendix 1 to Part SERA, Met charts and the Jeppesen General Student Pilot Route Manual (GSPRM).
+To support students preparing for their exams, a small number of ECQB sample annexes that might not otherwise be easily accessed is provided for private study.

 Aeronautical charts and the ECQB

-The aeronautical charts that are used within the latest ECQB release are taken from the GSPRM, as published by Jeppesen (2017).
+The aeronautical charts that are used within the ECQB are taken from the GSPRM, as published by Jeppesen (2017).
 The contents of this manual are described in the preface to subject 033 Flight Performance and Planning, in AMC1 FCL.310; FCL.515(b); FCL.615(b); FCL.835(d).
-Any chart provider may develop a GSPRM, and is requested to contact the ECQB team if they are so interested.
+Any chart provider may develop a GSPRM and is requested to contact the ECQB team if they are so interested.